Digital Learning Platform – ReConstructionModules and Integrated Urban Development

-A networking platform for all our Ukrainian scholarship students and researchers.
+A exchange and networking platform for our Ukrainian scholarship students and researchers.

-In this seminar, students will deal with the topic of reconstruction after disasters, especially the "Build Back Better" approach.
+In this seminar, held in winter semester 22/23, students dealt with the topic of reconstruction after disasters, especially the “Build Back Better” approach.
 This approach aims to not only rebuild disaster-affected areas and communities through a holistic reconstruction strategy, but to increase their future resilience through medium- and long-term measures.

-But what exactly does "better" mean?
+But what exactly does “better” mean?
 What are the specific goals of reconstruction and how can they be achieved?
 What criteria can be used to evaluate reconstruction at all?
-Using the "Build Back Better" principles, students will analyze concrete case studies and identify key success or failure factors.
-The aim of the seminar is to discuss and evaluate the transferability of the individual findings, especially with regard to current needs in Ukraine.
+Using the “Build Back Better” principles, students analyzed concrete case studies and identified key success or failure factors.
+The aim of the seminar was to discuss and evaluate the transferability of the individual findings, especially with regard to current needs in Ukraine.